tardigrade33/nxcurve/README.md

 - Grahp for the corranking matrix
 - LCMC from a coranking matrix (local continuity meta criterion)
 - Error Handling
+- Draw line that divides local from gobal topology knn

 Want to contribute?
 Great!